 If the owners of the mugshot site get what they want, the photo of you will go viral and they will be able to charge you thousands of dollars to remove it.
 Hundreds of thousands of people, or more, could have that incriminating picture of you in their mind.

 There are dedicated websites that provide services to remove mugshots from the sites that aim to extort individuals.
 However, these mugshot removal sites also charge money to have the mugshots removed.
-It may not be in your best interest to use these services for a couple of reasons.

 Laws governing the regulation of mugshot sites are considered state matters through the 10th Amendment, which means any power not specifically given to the Federal government falls in the hands of the states themselves.
+In other words, the states decide what is legal or illegal.

 For instance, Roger Bruce, a Georgia state representative, has pushed a bill that became a law in 2013 that makes it a crime for a website to charge a Georgia resident for removal of a mugshot photo.